jonaaa20/RecoverySuite/README.md

 I, uhh, i'm tired of playing GTA since what's more popular are kicks and crashes, well, the community changed, i miss the old 2013 times when everything was about recovery.

 ...anyway, it's fully updated and it should work fine but i won't update this repository when the next update comes out so, study the code, i know you can do it, it's easy, and i hope someone will do a better recovery than i did, thanks for tuning in and good luck!

+# Warning

+Careful, some people are selling this source for 500$ and, some skid P2Cs (e.g [NewWay](https://imgur.com/a/jOMimiC)) also stole some features from this source and it's also selling it, this source (even if it's outdated), it's free and for personal use, if you paid for it, get your money back!